ropensci/roweb3/content/blog/2024-10-23-news-october-2024/index.md

 ## rOpenSci HQ

-### Fostering Open Science in Latin America: CZI Awards Funds for Sustainable Research Software Development
+### Fostering open science in Latin America: CZI awards funds for sustainable research software development

 Exciting News!
 The Chan Zuckerberg Initiative has awarded rOpenSci a new grant to foster sustainable scientific software as a pillar of Open Science in Latin America by building capacity and community.